open-telemetry/opentelemetry-collector-contrib/processor/metricsgenerationprocessor/README.md

         # specify the metric generation rules
         rules:
               # Name of the new metric.
 This is a required field.
-            - new_metric_name: <new_metric_name>
+            - name: <new_metric_name>

-              # generation_type describes how the new metric will be generated.
+              # type describes how the new metric will be generated.
 It can be one of `calculate` or `scale`.
 Calculate generates a metric applying the given operation on two operand metrics.
 Scale operates only on operand1 metric to generate the new metric.
-              generation_type: {calculate, scale}
+              type: {calculate, scale}

               # This is a required field.
-              operand1_metric: <first_operand_metric>
+              metric1: <first_operand_metric>

-              # This field is required only if the generation_type is "calculate".
+              # This field is required only if the type is "calculate".
-              operand2_metric: <second_operand_metric>
+              metric2: <second_operand_metric>

               # Operation specifies which arithmetic operation to apply.
 It must be one of the five supported operations.
               operation: {add, subtract, multiply, divide, percent}